matheusds4/matheusds4/README.md

 <details>
 <summary>2015 GH story</summary>

 I've gone through different medical situations and ended up deleting several accounts in the internet, including GitHub ones.
-The only internet account I've not deleted/lost is my [DeviantArt](https://deviantart.com/hydroper), which is from the 2014 year.
+The only internet accounts I've not deleted/lost are my [DeviantArt](https://deviantart.com/hydroper) and [PHPBrasil](https://phpbrasil.com/profile/RMYiJhYbdir/matheus-dias-de-souza), which are from the 2014 and 2015 years respectively.
 (In a certain way, I still have my first Steam account basically loggable as well, but it's a bit inaccessible.)

 [Here's one example question I asked in StackOverflow in 2015.](https://stackoverflow.com/questions/31146403/how-to-make-url-clear) (As you can see, my written English was a little poor as I'm not a native speaker.)